momiji15/yearntolearn/RLadies_STL/R_Markdown_Tutorial/Unit1.md

 ### Lesson 1: Introduction to R Markdown
 R Markdown is a framework which you can make dynamic documents and make your research reproducible.
 R Markdown documents have three parts which are composed of the text that make up the documents, the code chunks that either static, automatic, or run based on a user prompt.
 Finally, there's the YAML metadata which gives you information about the document.
-The YAML is optional, so feel free to not add it if you don't need it.

 You have many options when it comes to creating R Markdown documents such as creating websites, slides, and dashboards.
 For today's lesson, we will just create a simple R Markdown document that will give basic information about yourself.
 Having a CV/Resume or anything that you have previously submitted as a bio will be helpful!
 It might be weird talking about yourself, but you've done a lot so it's time to let others know what you're doing!